oist/Usiigaci/README.md

 Hsieh-Fu Tsai, Joanna Gajda, Tyler Sloan, Andrei Rares, and Amy Q. Shen, softwareX, inprep
 ```

+## Acknowledgement:
+This work is supported by JSPS KAKENHI Grant JP1700362 and Okinawa Institute of Science and Technology Graduate University with subsidy funding from the Cabinet Office, Government of Japan.

 ## Dependencies
 ### Hardware
 A computer with CUDA-ready GPU should be able to run Usiigaci.